 Prospective participants will submit approximately 300-500 word pitches to lowcarbonmethods@gmail.com by April 15th, describing their proposed topic and format.
 These submissions will be juried, with conference acceptance determined through a combined assessment of potential analytic merit, aesthetics, and the viability of the project plan.

-Completed zines will be due in July.
+Completed zines will be due on July 29.
 Participants will have the choice of either printing and mailing copies of their zine to the conference team, or sending in a print master or digital file to the conference team for print production.
-Printed zines will be packaged and mailed en masse to all conference attendees in August, along with pre-addressed envelopes and a subsidy for postage to help you craft replies to your fellow participants.
+Printed zines will be packaged and mailed en masse to all conference attendees in September, along with pre-addressed envelopes and a subsidy for postage to help you craft replies to your fellow participants.
 A digital volume containing all the zines (the conference proceedings, if you will) will also be published online via the Low-Carbon Research Methods Group’s website, allowing for wider circulation and archiving.
 Let us know if you would like to receive an update once conference proceedings have been published online.

-15 April, 2023: Pitches Due
+15 April, 2024: Pitches Due

-15 July, 2023: Zines In/Printing Starts
+29 July, 2024: Zines In/Printing Starts

-15 Sept, 2023: Zines Mailed
+09 Sept, 2024: Zines Mailed

 The conference is free.
 There are no costs for registration, though we will have a restricted number of contributing participants.